Reviewing the best Pet Insurance in Canada

 - Likelihood that you will spend all you have to care for your pet

-Finally, to be sure we are on the same page, we have to define pet insurance as just in case your pet has accidents (external force) or falls ill.
-Note that routine checks and vet’s consultation fees are typically not covered.
+Finally, we define pet insurance as just in case your pet has accidents (external force) or falls ill.
+Note that routine checks and vet’s consultation fees are typically Not covered.

-Review of the 4 top Pet Insurance Plans in Canada.
+Review of the 3 Best Pet Insurance Plans in Canada.
 Which pet insurance is the best?

 We decided to compare four of the most common pet insurance companies and choose the “most popular/ regular” plan to give you an idea of what they cost and cover: